AVakhmistrova/OHDSI-tools-on-IRIS-new/README.md

 ### Re-run Achilles on the same dataset in the new result schema
 Run Achilles on the same dataset but write the results into a new result schema, making it possible __to compare outcomes__ with previous runs.
-1. Register InterSystems IRIS as a new data‑source in Postgres (WebAPI): <br>
+1. Register InterSystems IRIS new data‑source in Postgres (WebAPI): <br>
 _(run the comands in Terminal)_ <br>
  ```sch
 docker exec -it broadsea-atlasdb psql -U postgres -c "